 We invite scientists to use AS IF Center for education, observation, and long term or short term research.
-Researchers have begun studying moth diversity and phenology, herpetology, and native bee species at the center.
+Researchers have begun studying stream health, moth diversity and phenology, herpetology, and native bee species at the center.
 Future research themes may include biological diversity, ecosystem function, biogeochemical cycling, climate and its effects on phenology, disturbance and succession, invasive species, soils, hydrology, stream ecology, geology, site restoration, and other areas of study.

 Most of the site is mesic and comprises mixed upland cove hardwood forest.
 Primary tree species are yellow poplar, white oak, American beech, white ash, sugar maple, red maple, cucumber magnolia, sweet birch, and scattered white pine.
 Understory species include yellow buckeye, black cherry, sourwood, black gum, pagoda dogwood, sassafras, spicebush, smooth hydrangea, witch hazel, mountain winterberry, deciduous azalea, beaked hazelnut, mountain laurel, rosebay rhododendron, muscadine, dutchman’s pipe, ferns, woodland grasses, and a diverse herbaceous layer.
 Along the more xeric ridges, the forest transitions to mixed upland hardwood forest with pockets of white pine, scarlet oak, chestnut oak, sourwood, hickory, and black gum.
 Several remnant mica mines expose abundant mica deposits throughout the forest.
 A few acres of meadow habitat and old field sites are also available for study.

 The community where AS IF is located maintains controls for light pollution to ensure dark skies, making it an ideal study location for fireflies and other nocturnal phenomena.
 An International Dark-Sky Park and observatory is three miles south of the center.